Dongcheon of Goguryeo: Background

 He was the grandson of Goguryeo's eighth ruler, Sindae and the son of the tenth ruler, Sansang.
 His mother was King Sansang's royal concubine, from the Jutong-chon of Gwanno-bu.
 He was made crown prince in 213, and rose to the throne upon Sansang's death.

 Reign

-In 238, Dongcheon was able to ally with the Wei, one of the three Chinese kingdoms in northernwest area, in order to destroy the Gongsun family and erase its influence over Liaodong Peninsula and other areas bordering Goguryeo.
+In 238, Dongcheon was able to ally with the Wei, one of the three Chinese kingdoms in the northwestern area, in order to destroy the Gongsun family and erase its influence over Liaodong Peninsula and other areas bordering Goguryeo.
 The war on the Gongsun was a victory, but Goguryeo's ally, Wei, eventually became a new threat.

 Goguryeo consolidated its power and began to threaten the Chinese commanderies, under the nominal control of Wei.
 In 242, Dongcheon attacked a Chinese fortress near the mouth of the Yalu River leading to the Goguryeo–Wei War; in 244, Wei invaded Goguryeo and sacked Hwando.
 Dongcheon was forced to flee the capital.
-Staying in Okjeo, his forces managed to return long-standing capital of which structures were severely destroyed only to move its capital to current Pyeongyang in 246.
-The exact location of the new capital has been still disputed.
+After staying in Okjeo, his forces managed to return to the long-standing capital of Hwand, in which many structures were severely destroyed, only to move its capital to present-day Pyongyang in 246.
+The exact location of the new capital is still disputed.